vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 does convey the natural language connotation that data becomes unusable past TTL expiry.

-Several major recursive resolver operations currently use stale data for answers in some way, including Akamai, OpenDNS, Xerocole, and Nominum.
-Their collective operational experience is that it provides significant benefit with minimal downside.
+Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (via both Nomimum and Xerocole), Knot, OpenDNS, and Unbound.
+Apple can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
+The collective operational experience is that it provides significant benefit with minimal downside.

 # Standards Action